10 Brilliant Things to do in Taipei Alone

 The Best Things to do in Taipei Alone

-With busy streets, neon lights, rustic hidden alleyways, temples, museums and gastronomic feasts, it’s hard to not fall in love with Taipei.
+With busy streets, neon lights, rustic hidden alleyways, temples, museums, and gastronomic feasts, it’s hard to not fall in love with Taipei.

 As the capital city of Taiwan, Taipei has plenty to do and see.
 Thanks to an amazing transportation system, you can literally spend as little as 24 hours in Taipei and still pack in a bunch of awesome activities.
-However, if you really want to experience all the city has to offer, I highly recommend spending at least 3 days in this magnetic hub.
+However, if you really want to experience all the city has to offer, I highly recommend spending at least 3 days in Taipei to explore this magnetic hub.

-Because there’s so much to do, I’ve compiled a list of all my favourite must-see spots in the city.
+Because there’s so much to do, I’ve compiled a list of all my favorite must-see spots in the city.
 Here is my list of 10 brilliant things to do in Taipei alone.
 Whether you have one day or many!

 Taipei 101 might be the former tallest building in the world, but it is still the most iconic building in Taiwan.
 And to be honest, no visit to Taipei would be complete without visiting this famous landmark.

-Towering over the city at 509m, Taipei 101 is not only the best spot to get a panoramic view of Taipei’s cityscape, it’s also home to dozens of high-end fashion boutiques and amazing must-try eateries.
+Towering over the city at 509m, Taipei 101 is not only the best spot to get a panoramic view of Taipei’s cityscape, but it’s also home to dozens of high-end fashion boutiques and amazing must-try eateries.
 One such eatery is Ding Tai Fong, the most famous dumpling restaurant in Taipei.

 By the way…

 If you’re looking for fun things to do in Taipei alone at night, you might also want to consider this Taipei at night tour with Ding Tai Fong dinner on your solo trip.